guywilson/Cloak/README.md

 Some tips regarding password strength
 -------------------------------------
 A good password is one that cannot be broken using a dictionary attack, e.g. don't use a word from the dictionary or a derivation of.
-Use a made-up word or phrase with symbols and numbers, better stil a random string of characters.
-In the context of this software, an important aspect is getting the password to your intended audience securely.It is also imperative that you do not re-use a key, it may be prudent to agree a unique and random set of keys with your audience in advance.
+Use a made-up word or phrase with symbols and numbers, better still a random string of characters.
+In the context of this software, an important aspect is getting the password to your intended audience securely.
+It is also imperative that you do not re-use a key, it may be prudent to agree a unique and random set of keys with your audience in advance.

 References: